-Rafa Benitez says Kenedy and Islam Slimani could have longer-term futures at Newcastle United.
+Rafa Benitez addresses the longer-term futures of loanees Kenedy and Islam Slimani at Newcastle

 Kenedy and Slimani arrived on loan from Chelsea and Leicester City respectively in last month’s transfer window.

 The loan deals for the pair did not have options to buy.

 However, United manager Benitez has an open mind about the future.

 “In football, you never know,” said Benitez, who could hand Slimani his debut in Sunday’s game against Crystal Palace at Selhurst Park.